 Once you have agreed on the specification, call out KPIs, and rates card, you know you’re covered for all your essentials or high-risk items.

 Rats and mice are normally covered as standard, but when it comes to other pests and insects, the level of cover you’ll need depends on the type of buildings your business operates from and the location.
 For example, removing specific pests from the inclusive list could save you money across the estate, and you may wish to consider a variation of specifications depending on the location of your site.
 A good pest control provider will survey your site, look at risk levels, and advise accordingly.
 A good example of this is if you’re based in London, cockroaches are common, but in Newcastle, they aren’t.

 Pest control contracts are based on the following formula:

 TIME ON SITE + CALL OUT RISK + MATERIALS = SERVICE COST

 Individual small retail premises: pest control pricing for 8 visits will range between £240 – £400

 Individual larger sites: costs will generally range between £450 – £650

 National accounts rates will generally be around 25-30% lower based on volume, route density, and risk across a larger portfolio.

 Ad-hoc Pest Control Service – Using Approved or Local Suppliers

 All pest control companies will accept ‘one-off’ emergency call-outs.
-The risk with using an ad-hoc non-contractual service is that often the cost of reactive services are much higher.
-Plus, if you’re an unknown client, you may struggle to get same or next-day service, especially in the peak pest seasons of summer and mid-winter.
+The risk with using an ad-hoc non-contractual service is that often the cost of reactive services is much higher.
+Plus, if you’re an unknown client, you may struggle to get the same or next-day service, especially in the peak pest seasons of summer and mid-winter.